 Cloudracer.
 That’s not to say that they are uncomfortable—they are definitely not.
 But these running shoes are low to the ground, which doesn’t leave a lot of room, or need, for padding and cushioning.
 But the light mesh upper and springy outsole make for a comfortable, easy ride.
 The breathability and skeleton design add to the comfort factor for this shoe, and blister hotspots aren’t an issue for this minimalist running shoe.

 For runners looking for a simpler color palette, the Cloudracer deserves your attention.
 Its stylish, sleek design is one of the most striking things about the shoe.
 They are available in a silver/lime or silver/orange combination, and are sure to make a statement without making your feet look like a tropical bird.
-The CloudTec© pods lining the bottom of the shoe are certainly unique and will be sure to get other runners talking, wondering what exactly are on the bottoms of your shoes!
+The CloudTec© pods lining the bottom of the shoe are certainly unique and will be sure to get other runners talking, wondering what exactly is on the bottoms of your shoes!